 CHEMOSAT/Melphalan/HDS administers concentrated regional chemotherapy to the liver.
 This "whole organ" therapy is performed by isolating the circulatory system of the liver, infusing the liver with chemotherapeutic agent, and then filtering the blood prior to returning it to the patient.
-During the procedure, known as percutaneous hepatic perfusion (PHP® procedure), three catheters are placed percutaneously through standard interventional radiology techniques.
+During the procedure, known as percutaneous hepatic perfusion (PHP® therapy), three catheters are placed percutaneously through standard interventional radiology techniques.
 The catheters temporarily isolate the liver from the body's circulatory system, allow administration of the chemotherapeutic agent melphalan hydrochloride directly to the liver, and collect blood exiting the liver for filtration by our proprietary filters.
 The filters absorb chemotherapeutic agent in the blood, thereby reducing systemic exposure to the drug and related toxic side effects, before the filtered blood is returned to the patient's circulatory system.

-The PHP procedure is performed in an interventional radiology suite in approximately two to three hours.
+PHP therapy is performed in an interventional radiology suite in approximately two to three hours.
 Patients remain in an intensive care or step-down unit overnight for observation following the procedure.
 Treatment with CHEMOSAT/Melphalan/HDS is repeatable, and a new disposable CHEMOSAT/Melphalan/HDS is used for each treatment.
-Patients treated in both clinical and non-clinical settings have received up to 6 treatments.
+Patients treated in clinical are permitted up to six treatments.
+In non-clinical commercial settings patients have received up to 8 treatments.
 In the United States, melphalan hydrochloride for injection will be included with the system.
 In Europe, the system is sold separately and used in conjunction with melphalan hydrochloride commercially available from a third party.
-In our clinical trials, melphalan hydrochloride for injection is provided to both European and U.S. clinical trial sites.
+In our clinical trials, melphalan hydrochloride for injection is provided to both European and United States clinical trial sites.